Kisses on the Bottom: History and recording

+Angeles, Hog Hill Mill Studio in Icklesham and Abbey Road Studios in London.

-The album was recorded throughout 2011 at Capitol Studios and Avatar Studios.
-The album's title comes from the lead track "I'm Gonna Sit Right Down and Write Myself a Letter", originally a hit for Fats Waller in 1935.
+The album's title comes from the lead track "I'm Gonna Sit Right Down and Write Myself a Letter", originally a hit for Fats Waller in 1935, in which the pretend letter contains sweet words and wishes, with many "kisses on the bottom" of the letter.

 In the liner notes for the album, McCartney commented, "I worked with Diana Krall, and great jazz musicians like John Clayton.
 This is an album very tender, very intimate.
 This is an album you listen to at home after work, with a glass of wine or a cup of tea."
 The disc was helmed by LiPuma, who had previously worked with Miles Davis and Barbra Streisand, among others.
 The album is mostly standards, with two originals written in the same style ("My Valentine" and "Only Our Hearts").
 The first song released from the album was "My Valentine", composed by McCartney and featuring Eric Clapton on guitar.
 Stevie Wonder plays harmonica on "Only Our Hearts".
 McCartney plays acoustic guitar on "Get Yourself Another Fool" and "The Inch Worm", but otherwise contributes only vocals.
+Assistant engineer Brian Montgomery told author Luca Perasi that McCartney "played acoustic guitar during the basic tracks of a few songs (I believe three or four of them)."
+The vocals were recorded "using a Neumann U47 tube microphone and a Summit TLA100 compressor."